-Chapter 3 then addresses the other important point that we need to consider if we want to even think of a transition.
-Indeed, if one of the models in chapter 2 were to be implemented we would see a drastic reallocation of our economy's resources and labour power.
+Chapter 3 then addresses the other important piece of the puzzle to even think of a transition: if one of the models in chapter 2 were to be implemented, we would see a drastic reallocation of our economy's resources and labour power.
 To be able to ensure that this transition happens in a financially secure way, most of the authors complete their alternative models with an "economic guarantee" that ensures people their livelihood.
 We will describe several options that could be implemented in Switzerland for that purpose: a guaranteed employment, a guaranteed income and a guaranteed fulfilment of basic needs and rights.

-We conclude by stating that the two main solutions in this document (a democratic orientation of investment and an economic guarantee) can only work together if we want to be able to transform our economy into an environmentally friendly one.
+We conclude by stating that the two main solutions in this document (a democratic orientation of investment and an economic guarantee) can only work together if we want to be able to transform our economy into an environmentally-friendly one.

-We should note that, obviously, there are many other good proposals of how society, politics or the economy should be radically transformed, and we do not want to place ourselves in opposition to them.
-Nevertheless, in our opinion, the economic models described in this document seemed to be the most realistic, democratic and environmentally-friendly so far.
-These criteria seemed important to us.
+We should note that, obviously, there are many other good proposals of how society, politics or the economy should be radically transformed and we don't want to situate ourselves in opposition to them.
+Nevertheless, the economic models described in this document, seemed so far to us the most realistic, democratic and environmentally-friendly, which seemed important criteria to us.

-In addition, we want to mention that this work is not complete.
-We only talk about two changes (democratic economy and economic guarantee) that need to happen if we want to avoid the worst consequences of climate change.
-However, there are many other changes and public policies that also have to be either continued or implemented in a range of different sectors.
-We don't address these topics here at all since we concentrate exclusively on the private investment decisions because these would hinder other environmental efforts, if not taken care of.
-However there are still many important things, relating directly to the alternative we propose (like the international effects of such a system change, how to rectify Switzerland's role from a "North-South" relation point of view, the role of the state concerning growth, etc.), that we don't tackle here.
+In addition to that we should mention that this work is not complete.
+We soly talk about two changes (democratic economy and economic guarantee) that need to happen if we want to avoid the worst consequences of climate change, but naturally there are a multitude of other changes, public policies that also have to either be continued or implemented in a range of different sectors.
+We don't address these topics here at all since we tried to concentrate exclusively on the most basic backbone, dampening other environmental efforts, if not taken care of: the private investment decisions.
+However, there are still many important things, relating directly to the alternative we propose (like the international effects of such a system change, how to rectify Switzerland's role from a "North-South" relation point of view etc.), that we haven't tackled yet.

-Additionally, we also would like to mention that we are mostly white, french-speaking university students which surely reflects in the biases that frame the work we did and the authors we cite (though we made an effort, we found it sadly quite hard to find a lot of economists, thinking about how to democratise a post-growth economy, that were not white men).
-We hope to be able not only to grow and diversify our group but also our approach and the subjects we tackle in the future.
+Additionally, we also would like to mention that we are mostly white, French speaking university students which surely reflects in the biases that frame the work we did and the authors we cite (though we made an effort, we found it sadly quite hard to find a lot of economists, thinking about how to democratise a post-growth economy, that were not white men).
+We hope to be able not only grow and diversify our group but also our approach and the subjects we tackle in the future.